Somzee5/DripSync_Repo/README.md

   - 🧍 **Step 1: Body-Type Based Filtering:**
     Based on the user’s input height, weight, and measurements, the system estimates their body shape (e.g., pear, inverted triangle, rectangle, etc.) using a BMI-like logic and filters out unsuitable categories.
   - 🌈 **Step 2: Skin Tone-Based Filtering:**
-    Once a category is selected, only the outfits with colors aligning well with the user’s undertone are recommended, enhancing personal appeal.
+    Once a category is selected, only the outfits with colors aligning well with the user’s undertone are recommended, enhancing personal appeal 👨🏻‍🦱👨🏽‍🦱👨🏾‍🦱👨🏿‍🦱

 - 👕 **Smart Outfit Recommendations:** Final list of products is curated using physical matching instead of just user search/wishlist
 - 🧥 **Virtual Try-On Feature:** Garments are realistically overlayed onto the user’s profile image using pose estimation and cloth-segmentation via OpenCV

-- 🗂️ **Catalog Browsing:** Users can browse all outfits or just their personalized recommendations
+- 📦 **Wardrobe :**  Users can save preferred outfits and directly proceed to the product on Ajio for purchase

 - 🔒 **User Auth & Styling History:** (Optional) Secure login to maintain profile and outfit history

 ---
 ## 📸 Project Demo

-### 1️⃣ Virtual Try-On with Pose Mapping:
+### 1️⃣ Virtual Try-On:

 <div align="center">
   <table>